Indonesia eyes Indian missiles amid China tensions – DW – 02/03/2025

 Srikanth Kondapalli, a professor of China studies at Jawaharlal Nehru University, told DW that India's offer to Indonesia to supply BrahMos cruise missiles is at an advanced stage of negotiations and should not be seen otherwise.

-"At that time, China mentioned that it is a deal between two sovereign countries and now should be angry about Indian sales to Southeast Asia, or any other country.
-India also is aware that while it is trying to normalize relations with China," he added.
+"At that time, China mentioned that it is a deal between two sovereign countries, hence now [China] should not have any anger on Indian sales to Southeast Asia or any other country.
+India also is aware that it is trying to normalize relations with China," he added.

 India's Defense Ministry and Foreign Office declined to comment on the specifics of the missile deal.